 A Solid Resin Statuette for Honoring the Service of Professionals

-Measuring 6.5 inches high, 9 inches long and 6 inches deep, this resin statue is designed to stand freely in a place of prominence.
+Measuring about 3 inches high, 5 inches wide and 2 inches deep, this resin statue is designed to stand freely in a place of prominence.
 Conceived and cast by a Colorado artist, the Washing the Feet Statuette acknowledges the selfless generosity and dedication of all who serve so selflessly in so many ways in so many places: schools, churches, clinics, hospitals and hospices, and in so many other places as well.

 A Statuette Just for the Ordained or for All Who “Wash the Feet of the World”?